 Herp Test & Trivia Games

 One of the best ways to learn herp ID is trial and error.
 That is why we have a series of herp test for you to test your knowledge.
-These are done with Google Forms, but we are not collecting test information and we are not asking for any personal information; so fell confident that it is completely anonymous, and the only people seeing your answers are who you are sharing with.
+These are done with Google Forms, but we are not collecting test information and we are not asking for any personal information; so feel confident that it is completely anonymous, and the only people seeing your answers are who you are sharing with.
 This is for your education, and you can even test your knowledge with friends.
+The only data we are receiving is which questions are often missed, and we can use this to gage where to focus herp education.

 Our test are designated under 4 levels based on difficulty.